-Natural supplements for rumination and negative thinking include Bacopa Monnieri, L-Tyrosine, Rhodiola Rosea, and other mental chatter-busters we’ll explore in this article.
+Can’t stop obsessive thoughts?
+Natural supplements for rumination and negative thinking might help.
+These include Bacopa Monnieri, L-Tyrosine, Rhodiola Rosea, and other science backed herbs we’ll explore in this article.

-Rumination is the term for stressing too much about the past or future.
+For people who’re unaware, rumination is when you dwell too much about the past or future.
 Rumination makes us imagine the worst-case scenarios in our minds.
 This kind of obsessive thinking is closely linked to anxiety and depression.

 Luckily, natural supplements for rumination might help.
-They’re designed to promote a more relaxed, positive headspace.
+They’re designed to promote a calmer, more positive headspace.

 No supplements on this list have been proven to treat any kind of medical condition, specifically.
 However, the following supplements are supported by evidence showing their potential to help with mood, anxiety, and relaxation – which can help you break out of the cycle of obsessive thinking.

 NAC is a derivate of the natural amino acid L-Cysteine.
 Your body uses NAC to make more glutathione, your body’s master antioxidant.
 Higher glutathione levels in the brain are shown to protect neurons from damage and other similar issues.
 (10)

 But NAC doesn’t just help you produce more glutathione.
 It’s shown to have additional benefits, including improved mood, reduced anxiety, less OCD, and less irritability.
 (11)

 You may find NAC particularly effective at stopping constant worrying thoughts.
 Many people claim it’s the best single supplement for this purpose.